International-Data-Spaces-Association/IDSA-Rulebook/004_Layers.md

 Participants in a data space are defined by their ability to automate the negotiation and execution of data sharing agreements via technical protocols.
 This has several implications:

-- **Organizations**, not individuals, are considered technical participants.
-These organizations are represented by **software agents** capable of executing standardized data space protocols.
+- **Organisations**, not individuals, are considered technical participants.
+These organisations are represented by **software agents** capable of executing standardised data space protocols.

-Note: For technical participation, "organization" includes incorporated entities, not-for-profit bodies, public sector organizations, and registered sole traders or self-employed individuals acting as legal entities.
-Individuals may participate only when acting as a legal entity and if they are able to operate all required software agents directly or via an organization that represents them (for example, a service provider).
+Note: For technical participation, "organisation" includes incorporated entities, not-for-profit bodies, public sector organisations, and registered sole traders or self-employed individuals acting as legal entities.
+Individuals may participate only when acting as a legal entity and if they are able to operate all required software agents directly or via an organisation that represents them (for example, a service provider).

-- **Natural persons** interact with data spaces indirectly through applications or services operated by organizations.
+- **Natural persons** interact with data spaces indirectly through applications or services operated by organisations.
 Their participation is strictly limited to the Economic and Legislative Layer.
 Software agents can represent a natural person but not impersonate it.

 - As data spaces are fully decentralized and participants are responsible for their own **decentralized identity (DID)**, there are **no identity providers** in a data space.
 Participants provide proof of their identity to others through the use of claims (e.g. expressed through verifiable credentials) and not through a common identity provider.
 Access to resources is managed through authentication tokens issued directly by the participants sharing those resources.

 ## External Actors

-Entities that provide static resources (such as ontologies, schemas, or public credentials) may support the data space but are not considered participants unless they actively engage via governed interfaces implementing the standardized data space protocols.
+Entities that provide static resources (such as ontologies, schemas, or public credentials) may support the data space but are not considered participants unless they actively engage via governed interfaces implementing the standardised data space protocols.
 For example:

 - A web service that hosts a data sharing ontology is not a participant but serves as an **external reference**.

 - A dataspace trust framework provider usually acts as an external reference.
-However, it may act as a **participant** if it delivers services subject to data space governance policies provided through an implementation of standardized data space protocols.
+However, it may act as a **participant** if it delivers services subject to data space governance policies provided through an implementation of standardised data space protocols.

 - **Trust anchors**, **regulators** and similar legal entities may influence data transactions but do not participate directly unless they act through technical interfaces governed by data space rules.
 Most commonly they provide external services which are referenced in the data space (e.g. common data lookup services, registries, etc...)

 This model guarantees the adherance to the governance model and thus supports trust while preserving digital sovereignty of each participant and the integrity of technical interactions.
-Flexibility is created through processes in the economic layer which supports extensive customization.
+Flexibility is created through processes in the economic layer which supports extensive customisation.
 The DSGA must not mandate central or federated services that restrict participant autonomy or agency without explicit justification; any such choice must be documented and accompanied by mitigation measures to preserve participant control.

 Participation requires **governance commitment** and **technical integration**.